playhoh/PlayHoH-TCG/README.md

 # PlayHoH.com

 Thanks for your interest in [PlayHoH.com](https://playhoh.com), the digital history trading card game.
+If you haven't already, please check it out, it explains in detail what this project is about.

 # Develop